Papineau Expressway (A-19)

-ANOTHER LINK FROM MONTREAL AND LAVAL TO THE NORTH: Conceived in the 1960's as a link between the Jacques Cartier Bridge (QC 134) and an expanded Mirabel Airport, the Papineau Autoroute (A-19) was to relieve congestion on the Laurentian and Decarie autoroutes, both of which comprised A-15.
+ANOTHER LINK FROM MONTREAL AND LAVAL TO THE NORTH: Conceived in the 1960s as a link between the Jacques Cartier Bridge (QC 134) and an expanded Mirabel Airport, the Papineau Expressway A-19) was to relieve congestion on the Laurentian Autoroute and Decarie Expressway, both of which comprise A-15.

-According to the Ministere des Transports du Quebec (MTQ), A-19 carries as much as 60,000 vehicles per day (AADT) at the Papineau-Leblanc Bridge; this volume declines sharply to 15,000 per day near its current northern terminus.
+According to the Ministere des Transports du Quebec (MTQ), A-19 carries approximately 60,000 vehicles per day (AADT).

 Several weeks before the collapse, one eyewitness said there were "unusually large gaps and misaligned spacing in the deck-support structure underneath."
 About one hour before the collapse, an MTQ maintenance crew was sent to inspect the structure after reports that concrete had fallen from above, but the crew found no immediate danger.
 The MTQ did not close either A-19 or Boulevard de la Concorde; however, it did call for a full inspection of the bridge to be carried out the following Monday since no one was available that Saturday.